Splash and Slide at Indoor Water Parks for New Jersey Families

 Woodloch's Splash Zone, which opened in 2016, is one of the smaller indoor water parks on our list.
 Open only to those who stay at the all-inclusive resort, the Splash Zone is perfect for families with younger children and is a great complement to the many outdoor winter activities Woodloch offers.
 It houses a double-corkscrew slide, a water tower that douses revelers with 300 gallons of water every few minutes, and a splash area featuring fountains and sprayers.
 There's also a kiddie splash pool for the littles to enjoy.

-Hydro Plunge at Great Wolf Lodge.
+Test your courage on the Hydro Plunge at Great Wolf Lodge.

 Great Wolf Lodge – Scotron